 From 1917 to 1949, this was the largest aperture telescope in the world.

 Note: There are two longer staircases to see the Hooker reflecting Telescope, so be aware of that fact.

 That did it for one of the most (as Mr. Spock would say) “fascinating” tours we have taken.
-Michael was a great guide, and our group asked some very intelligent questions, and he answered them all in ways even I could understand.
+Michael was an excellent guide, and our group asked some very intelligent questions, and he answered them all in ways even I could understand.

 There are also lots of hiking options and picnic tables overlooking the L.A.
 Basin, plus endless views on a clear day (they do sometimes occur, but don’t count on it).
 The Cosmic Café is open on Saturday and Sunday from 9 a.m. to 6 p.m. for tour tickets and a bite (the apple pie looked good).

 The drive back down afforded more great views and, yes …

 … trees actually do turn color in Southern California.

 For the first half of the 20th century, Mount Wilson was the most famous observatory in the world, and it’s still a cool place to visit.
 It had taken some time to find the right day to drive up here, but our wait was rewarded with a great tour on a beautiful day in the San Gabriel mountains.
 Most people who visit Los Angeles (or who even live nearby) tend to visit the Griffith Park Observatory.

 As much as we like it, we think the Mount Wilson Observatory is even a more exciting and interesting place to venture.
 Give it a shot when you’re in the L.A. vicinity.

 (Hours and Open Days depend on the time of year and weather conditions … check website)